The National September 11 Memorial & Museum occupy half of the 16-acre World Trade Center site.

 2,983 names are inscribed in bronze ringing the pools.
 These include the victims of the Sept.
 11 attacks at the World Trade Center, the Pentagon, and aboard Flight 93, as well as the trade center bombing on Feb.
 26, 1993.

-The Memorial welcomed more than 14 million visitors since opening in 2011
+The Memorial welcomed more than 15 million visitors since opening in 2011.
+The Museum welcomed more than 1 million visitors since opening in 2014.

 Visitors have come from all 50 states and more than 175 nations*